BaylorICThUS/Machine_Learning_Tools/Tensorflow/Tensorflow_installation.md

   $ CC=<full path to gcc> CXX=<full path to c++> ./compile.sh
   ```

+  Even though gcc and g++ paths are defined in the CROSSTOOL file, we still need to explicitly specify CC and CXX

   * Note:
     1. There needs to be enough space in /tmp, otherwise it will fail.
     2. It's better to compile as root, since the compilation will spawn a lot of threads which normal user does not have